kristiankime/play-pac4j-slick/README.md

 # play-pac4j-slick
-Sample Play project coded in Scala that uses pac4j for authentication and slick to store user information
+Sample Play project coded in Scala that uses pac4j for authentication and slick to store user information.

+From the web side of things the setup looks like this:

+1. Open Pages: Users can get unauthenticated
+2. Secure Pages: Which redirect users to the Sign In Page
+3. Sign In Page: Which give the users options about what login method they want to use
+4. Sign Up Page: Which lets users create a login for the site

 ## Creation Steps
 The following steps were used creating this project.